drylkr/drylkr.github.io/README.md

 > https://drylkr.github.io

-Credits to https://paras-bisht.netlify.app for the template, with custom tweaks and modifications by me.
+Credits to <a href="https://github.com/itsparasbisht/new-portfolio">Paras Bisht</a>, with custom tweaks and modifications by me.